UbaydullohML/DroneDeployTest/README.md

 - The drone controller monitors the drone's position and makes adjustments to the commands as needed to ensure that the drone is flying along the planned path.

 ### KML

+- KMl files are more general-purpose file formats that can be used to store and share geospatial data.
+They are supported by a wide range of software like GIS, and web mapping services.
+It is ideal to share drone data with others or publish drone data online and visualize.

+-

+-